r-lidar/rlas/cran-comments.md

 Identical with the previous release

+* checking compiled code ...
+NOTE
+  Found no calls to: 'R_registerRoutines', 'R_useDynamicSymbols'

+This is a new requierement of the new R-devel version.
+This note is definitively beyond my knowlegdes.
+The documention is too technical to me and all my tests, following threads from the R mailling list, failed.
+CRAN seems to still accept packages with this note.
+I will resolve this note in further version when nice knowlegeable people will have written more accessible documentation on internet.

 ## Downstream dependencies
 There is currently 1 downstream dependency for this package.

 * `lidR` is my package so I can guarantee that there is no problem of compatibility.
-Reverse dependency test return 0 error, 0 warning, 0 note
+Moreover reverse dependency test return 0 error, 0 warning, 0 note